NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2025-12-01.md

 image: "https://media.githubusercontent.com/media/NiklasBorglund/niklasnotes-blog/main/posts/weekly-notes-2025-12-01/hero.jpg"
 ---

-Guild Wars Reforged brings back the classic MMORPG with strong nostalgia at 89% Very Positive.
-ELDEN RING NIGHTREIGN's new DLC disappoints at 46% Mixed with map design complaints.
-ROUTINE and Dungeon Rampage impress with 91% and 94% respectively.
+Guild Wars Reforged brings back the classic MMORPG with strong nostalgia.
+ELDEN RING NIGHTREIGN's new DLC disappoints with map design complaints.
+ROUTINE and Dungeon Rampage impress with as high scores as 91% and 94% respectively.

 Let's have a look!